wjayesh/mahilo/README.md

 ### Human-in-the-Loop
 - The human-in-the-loop is implemented by having the human client connect to each agent in the system.
-- The system is designed to make humans more efficient by giving an assitant that can handle context from multiple agents and help the human stay focused on the conversation.
+- The system is designed to make humans more efficient by giving an assistant that can handle context from multiple agents and help the human stay focused on the conversation.
 - The agents are aware of what's going on in all the conversations and can help the human get information on demand.
 - The human can override the agent's decision to choose an agent for any situation.